-F1 banned the ground effect in the 1980s because the FIA felt that the ever increasing cornering speeds were becoming too dangerous.
-If the ground effect was disturbed, cars would lose so much of their downforce at one time that it just became too risky, and the ground effect was banned in 1983.
+F1 banned ground effect cars in the 1980s because the FIA felt that the high cornering speeds were becoming too dangerous.
+If the ground effect was disturbed, cars would lose so much of their downforce at one time that it just became too risky, and the ground effect was banned for the 1983 season.

 What Are Ground Effects In F1?

-This creates downforce, but in a completely different way to how more recent F1 cars do it.
-Without massive front and rear wings and complex bargeboards, F1 cars from 2021 for example wouldn’t have much downforce.
-Rear wings are the easiest to consider in terms of how they produce downforce (bargeboards are a little more complex), and it creates a useful comparison with the ground effect.
+This creates downforce, but in a different way to how other components of F1 cars do it.
+Rear wings are perhaps the easiest to consider in terms of how they produce downforce (things like bargeboards are a little more complex), and it creates a useful comparison with the ground effect.

 The Problem Of Dirty Air

-Dirty air is turbulent air that leaves the back of an F1 car – creating an area of low pressure behind the car – as a result of interacting with all of the complex wings and bargeboards etc. While the lead car benefits from increased downforce, this dirty air thrown out the back limits the impact of the downforce creating components on cars behind it, making it harder to follow other cars.
+Dirty air is turbulent air that leaves the back of an F1 car as a result of interacting with the various downforce-generating components on the cars, like front and rear wings, and even the tires (and formerly the complex bargeboards).
+While the lead car benefits from increased downforce, this dirty air thrown out the back limits the impact of the downforce-creating components on cars behind it, making it harder to follow other cars.

-While that’s the main reason the 2022 F1 cars look so different to their predecessors, it’s the element of drag that originally made the ground effect so lucrative for F1 teams in the past.
+While that’s the main reason F1 cars since 2022 look so different to their predecessors, it’s the element of reduced drag that originally made the ground effect so lucrative for F1 teams in the past.
 Big wings produce a lot of downforce, allowing for fast cornering.
 But they also create drag, which is essentially a force working against the direction the car is traveling in.

 This limits top speeds on the straights, so the ideal solution was to limit the sizes of the wings, obviously losing out on downforce, but also minimizing drag.
 Then, the ground effect could be used to make up the downforce losses, without having to worry too much about drag.
 This led to some very fast cars!